openmhealth/sample-data-generator/README.md

 ### Running

-To run the generator using Docker, and assuming you're in the same directory as the `application.yaml` configuration file, run `docker run --rm -v ``pwd``:/opt/omh-sample-data-generator/mount openmhealth/omh-sample-data-generator:latest` in a terminal.
+To run the generator using Docker, and assuming you're in the same directory as the `application.yaml` configuration file, run

+`docker run --rm -v ``pwd``:/opt/omh-sample-data-generator/mount openmhealth/omh-sample-data-generator:latest`

+in a terminal.
 If you're not in the same directory as the configuration file, replace ``pwd`` with the location of the configuration file.

-To run the generator natively, navigate to the directory that contains the configuration file in a terminal and run `java -jar data-generator-x.y.z.jar`.
+Alternatively, to run the generator natively, navigate to the directory that contains the configuration file and run

+`java -jar data-generator-x.y.z.jar`

 In either case, you should see output that looks something like